-The parliamentary elections on 18 September 2016 granted the ruling United Russia party a constitutional majority in the legislation.
+The Russian Federation is a federal semi-presidential republic.
+It gained its independence in 1991 after the Soviet Union broke apart.
+The current political scene is dominated by President Vladimir Putin and his United Russia party.
+During the parliamentary elections on 18 September 2016 the ruling United Russia party was granted a constitutional super majority in the legislation.
 Turnout to the new Duma elections was the lowest in the post-Soviet history of Russia, 47.81 percent as compared to 60.1 percent in the 2011 elections.
-No opposition party managed to cross the 5 percent threshold.
+No opposition party managed to pass the 5 percent threshold.
 Two new counties have been added in the 2016 elections - Crimea and Sevastopol.
 Internationally, Russia is criticised for the annexation of Crimea, supporting separatist movements in Eastern Ukraine and alleged meddling in the 2016 US Presidential elections.
 Sanctions have been multiplied by Western countries affecting its economy.
+In the 2018 Russian presidential election Putin managed to retain his seat by nullifying the opposition by systematic repression.

 Want to get notified by mail when Russia gets updated?